ramblingsofadev/docs/sessions.md

 <h2 id="middleware">Middleware</h2>

 Middleware is the best way to handle reading session data from storage and persisting it back to storage at the end of a request.
-For convenience, Aphiria provides `Aphiria\Sessions\Middleware\Session` to handle reading and writing session data to cookies.
-Let's look at how to configure the middleware:
+For convenience, Aphiria provides the `Session` middleware to handle reading and writing session data to cookies.
+Let's look at how to configure it:

 ```php
 use Aphiria\Sessions\Middleware\Session as SessionMiddleware;